on page 40 of the first edition

 Forty words that, today, define Tasmanian whisky.
 The regulations for Scotch take up forty pages.
 This laissez-faire definition, broad on method, silent on ingredients—in effect requiring little more than that the whisky be made in Tasmania—imposes some control over quality and encourages diversity and experimentation, which might be useful at an emerging stage—if any one was experimenting—but does the definition really help?
 Does it create an iconic, that is distinctive and noble, identity?

 On ingredients, a TWPA spokesperson argued to me that: “It’s the same in Scotland.
 They use imported ingredients.
 Is theirs not Scottish Whisky?
 Of course it is, and by the same token ours is Tasmanian Whisky.”
 In fact, the term “Scottish Whisky” is not permitted in Scotland: by law, every whisky must be labelled Scotch Whisky.
-And the meaning of suffixes is crucial to this question, as I shall examine.
+And the meaning of suffixes is crucial to this question, as I hope to demonstrate.

+It doesn’t appear so.
 Bill Lark admitted to Vintage Direct in 2009 that ‘the laws governing production of malt whisky in Australia are based on the UK legislative requirements [so] it's natural that there will be some similarities between Australian and Scottish malts’.
 The similarities are many.
 Tasmanian-made whisky has always used the same ingredients, plant and processes as Scotland (or Ireland).
 The differences?
 Lark suggests the different barley, peat and the peating process, the small casks and the single-cask expressions.
-Against what he claims on method, the peat process itself is not widely used in Tasmanian distilleries, small casks and single cask expressions are unusual, but not unique, but in any case, the definition requires none of these methods.
+Against what he claims, the peat process he describes is not widely used in Tasmanian distilleries, small casks and single cask expressions are unusual, but not unique to Tasmania, but in any case, the definition of Tasmanian whisky requires none of these methods to be observed.

 During the past 200 years the way of making whisky in Tasmania has changed greatly, but not fundamentally.
 Tasmanian distillers have naturalised whisky production but they continue the old colonial stab at making Tasmania British.
 In his 60 Minutes piece on Tasmanian whisky Charles Wolley characterised Tasmanian whisky as “a counterfeit”.
-A few have adopted the Irish whisky making tradition, two are attempting Bourbon and one maverick is making Rye but most of them make Scotch.
+Most distillers in Tasmania are making a Scotch.
+A few have adopted the Irish whisky making tradition, two are attempting Bourbon and one maverick is making Rye.
 All such whiskies might be adjudged anti-Tasmanian—unless it is the knock-off method itself that is iconically Tasmanian.

 The entire situation has an historical parallel in Scotland.
 At the turn of the 20th century a long battle was fought in Scotland to restrict the title "whisky" to the product that emerges when malted barley is run through copper pot stills.
 That refined, but commonly understood—even assumed—product definition was overturned.
 Henceforth, a spirit made from any grain: wheat, oats, corn, rice—any grain—stripped through stainless, continuous-process stills was now permitted to call itself whisky.
 Single malt was drowned in a flood of cheap blends.
 Quantity and efficiency were gained by sacrificing tradition and ignoring purity—and, frequently, quality.